5.4 Competitor Usability Testing

 In Brief

-Competitor usability testing is a generative research method where you watch target users complete tasks using a competitor’s product.
-You observe where they struggle, what workarounds they invent, and which features they ignore.
-The output is a set of qualitative insights — pain points, unmet needs, and unnecessary features — that directly inform the design of your own product.
-This is not the same as competitive usability testing, which benchmarks your existing product against rivals to see which is “winning.”
-See Usability Testing.
+Watch target participants complete tasks using a competitor’s product, and note where they struggle, what workarounds they invent, and which features they ignore.
+The output is a set of pain points, unmet needs, and unnecessary features that directly inform the design of your own product.
+See Usability Testing for testing your own product once you have one.

 Common Use Case

-You are designing a new product and want to learn where users struggle with the existing alternatives before you commit to your own design.
-You recruit a few target users, watch them complete real tasks in a competitor’s product, and note every point of confusion, workaround, or complaint.
+You are designing a new product and want to learn where people struggle with the existing alternatives before you commit to your own design.
+You recruit a few participants who match your target customer, watch them complete real tasks in a competitor’s product, and note every point of confusion, workaround, or complaint.
 The gaps you uncover tell you where your solution can differentiate.

 Helps Answer